lbugnion/ms-glossary/synopsis/app-service.md

 > ~ 15 seconds intro

+Today's words are: App Service.

 Hello and welcome to Microsoft Azure Words of the Day, the show that teaches you the Azure vocabulary!
-Today's words are: App Service

 > ~ 35 seconds on camera